WoozyMasta/kube-dump/README.md

 ./kube-dump [command] [[flags]]

 Available Commands:
-  dump-namespaces               Dump namespaced kubernetes resources dump-cluster                  Dump cluster wide kubernetes resources dump                          Dump all kubernetes resources
+  all, dump                     Dump all kubernetes resources ns,  dump-namespaces          Dump namespaced kubernetes resources cls, dump-cluster             Dump cluster wide kubernetes resources

 The command can also be passed through the environment variable MODE.
 All flags presented below have a similar variable in uppercase, with underscores